IEP/sstk-labworks-bot/README.md

 6. Prepare `bot/external/` directory, do all the steps in `bot/external/README.md`.
 7. Deploy the Firebase project (inside `firebase/` directory).
+8. `cd` to `bot` folder.
-8. Run `yarn build`.
+9. Run `yarn build`.
-9. Run `yarn start`.
+10. Run `yarn start`.
-10. Scan the `qrcode.png` file generated inside `bot/external/` using
+11. Scan the `qrcode.png` file generated inside `bot/external/` using
     `Google Authenticator`.
-11. Open the server in [http://localhost:3000](http://localhost:3000).
+12. Open the server in [http://localhost:3000](http://localhost:3000).
-12. Login into the dashboard using `Google Authenticator` generated OTP.
+13. Login into the dashboard using `Google Authenticator` generated OTP.

-For future execution, you only need to do steps 8-12 (step 10 is not needed if you're not changing the `OTP_Secret`).
+For future execution, you only need to do steps 9-13 (step 11 is not needed if you're not changing the `OTP_Secret`).